 Pay and Hours

 I decided to apply for a number of reasons, but the two biggest were the hours and the (potential) hourly pay.
 I add “potential” because the hourly rate increases via several factors, and I list how the pay works later in this article.
 Granted, even the full hourly pay is only a third of what I typically make an hour through my creative services business.
-But, what made EF Kids so attractive was the fact that I would have a lot of control over that rate, how much I would work, and how much I would make.
+But, what made EF Kids so attractive was the fact that I would have a lot of control over how much I would work as well as and how much I would ultimately make.

 Plus, unlike a lot of work-at-home businesses, including my own creative services business, income is not always predictable.
-But with EF Kids, I would always know that a certain amount of income would be headed my way, provided I always had the students to fill my schedule.
-So far — that hasn’t been a problem.
-While I’m not fully booked, I’m just about — and I can always open my schedule to more opportunities or pick up other classes as a substitute, if I so desire.
+But with EF Kids, I would always know that a certain amount of income would be headed my way, provided I always had enough students to fill my schedule.
+So far — that hasn’t been a big problem.
+While I’m not always fully booked, I’m usually close — and I can always open up my schedule to take on more classes, and I can always pick up other classes as a substitute, if the opportunity arises.

-Another determining factor, as I mentioned, were the hours.
-Not only were the number of hours a benefit (I only work about 24 hours for EF Kids a month — definitely “side gig” status), but so were the actual times that I would teach.
-“Peak” hours that increase the pay are class start times of 4:30 a.m. through 6:30 a.m., Central Standard Time, Monday through Friday.
-Now, those times might not seem so “attractive” to some — but as someone who is trying to keep her 9 to 5 daytime hours free for higher paying clients, those times are actually extremely attractive to me.
-I can teach three classes easily, from 5:30 a.m. until 7:00 a.m., and still have my whole day (and additional income earning opportunities) ahead of me.
-(Please note that actual hours change depending on Daylight Savings Time, to which China does NOT adhere.)
+But the actual times when I would teach were also a plus, and for the very same reason.
+“Peak” hours, which happen to increase your pay, are class times that start as early as 4:30 a.m. and run through 6:30 a.m., Central Standard Time (an hour later, of course, during Daylight Saving Time), Monday through Friday.
+Now, those times might not seem so “attractive” to some (especially people who like their sleep and aren’t early birds), but as someone who is trying to keep her 9-to-5 hours free to provide higher-paying marketing and publishing services, those times are extremely attractive to me.
+I can teach three classes easily, from 5:30 a.m. until 7:00 a.m.
+(I do up to four during Daylight Saving Time), and I’ll still have my whole day (and additional income earning opportunities) ahead of me.
+(Please note that China does NOT adhere to Daylight Saving Time, so the peak hours do change for us in the United States.)

-These hours can be perfect for a lot of people: students, part-time workers, stay-at-home moms.
-Even full-time workers who are willing to go to bed early can squeeze these hours in.
+These hours can also be perfect for a lot of people: students, part-time workers, and stay-at-home moms, just to name a few.
+Even full-time workers who are willing to go to bed early can squeeze these hours in before they head off to their regular means of employment!

-There are also weekend hours that are at times people might consider more reasonable: Friday, Saturday, and Sunday times that start at 7 p.m.
-Central Standard Time.
-However, if you want to make the maximum rate, just teaching the classes on those days probably would not be enough.
+There are also weekend hours that are at times people might consider more reasonable: Friday and Saturday peak hours that start at 7 p.m.
+Central Standard Time (an hour later during Daylight Saving Time).
+However, if you want to earn the maximum pay rate possible, just teaching the classes on those days would not be enough.

-To make it work for me, I currently teach three classes Monday through Thursday starting at 5:30 a.m. and ending at 7 a.m., CST.
-My bedtime routine now starts at 8 p.m., and I make sure my head hits the pillow no later than 9 p.m.
-I wake up at 4:30 a.m. to give myself plenty of time to freshen up and get dressed.
-So far, I’ve found that, as long as I get into bed by 9, I wake up feeling pretty good.
+To make it work for me, I teach up to three classes Monday through Thursday starting at 5:30 a.m. and ending at 7 a.m., CST, and during Daylight Saving Time, I teach up to four classes on those same days, starting at 6:00 a.m. and ending by 8 a.m.
+My bedtime routine now starts at 8 p.m., and I try to be in bed no later than 9 p.m.
+I wake up an hour before my first class, to give myself plenty of time to freshen up and get dressed.
+So far, I’ve found that, as long as I get into bed by 9, I wake up feeling well rested.

 When I found EF Kids, I was already familiar with other companies that offer the same online English as a Foreign Language instruction with a similar compensation models.
 I even applied with one and jumped through a lot of their initial hoops — many more than EF Kids has.
-However, this other company insisted on all instructors having a fake classroom background.
+However, this other company insisted on all instructors having a fake classroom background when teaching.
 Not that it would have been horrifically difficult to come up with one, but as an older, single widow without the support of a spouse, the idea of going to the hardware store, buying the plywood, bringing it home, painting it, etc., to create this set-up just felt like too much.
-Overwhelmed even by the thought of doing so, I moved on.
+Overwhelmed even by the thought of doing so, I moved on and didn’t complete my application.

 But with EF Kids, as long as you have what the company calls a “neutral” background, that’s fine.
 I shoot my online stream from my cam on my iMac right here in my home office.
 My background consists of the white closet doors behind me.
 They had no problem with that.